 Corner litter trays can be good for litter training as they typically have a low side which will be good for learning to jump in and out of for a small bunny.
 They also have a high back which can help stop the litter being kicked out and spread around.
-They are quite small so if you have a larger bunny you may find it grows out of it quite quickly.
+They are quite small so if you have a larger bunny, you may find it grows out of it quite quickly.
 They are also a bit lighter and can get moved about a bit and tipped over.

 If you have a regular sized bunny then most of the regular litter trays you can get in pet stores will be fine.
-Make sure it's for bunnies as sometimes they can come specifically for cats with a rim.
+Make sure it is for bunnies as sometimes they can come specifically for cats with a rim.
 You are looking for a simple shallow tray without any features.

 If you are struggling with an older or disabled bunny then a lot of people have found repurposing a wide plastic potting tray works really well.
-They typically have one very low side and are big enough for a bunny that may struggle a mobility to easily get on.
+They typically have one low side and are big enough for a bunny that may struggle a mobility to easily get on.

 Look out for combinations of litter trays and feeding station as these can be a great way of making double use of a smaller space.
 They will encourage your bunny to both use the litter tray and eat some more hay which is always good.